nohzafk/nohzafk.github.io/content/posts/2024-08-23-org-src-block-execute-pytest.md

 #+end_src
 ```

 I used the built-in `tempo` to create a template.
-This allows me to run `M-x insert-leetcode-solution`, which inserts the template content and places the cursor on the line below "Problem".
+This allows me to run {#M-x insert-leetcode-solution}, which inserts the template content and places the cursor on the line below "Problem".

 ```lisp
 #+begin_src elisp :tangle config.el